khurrumsaleem/pynuctran/README.md

 <img src="https://latex.codecogs.com/svg.latex?\pi_{k&space;\rightarrow&space;i}&space;=&space;\sum_{j\in&space;R}^{}&space;\pi_{kj}" title="\pi_{k \rightarrow i} = \sum_{j\in R}^{} \pi_{kj}" />

 <div align="justify">
 Here, R is a set of transmutation events that mutate species k into species i.
 Note that matrix A is a square matrix (<i>IxI</i>) with its columns as the parent species and the its rows as the daughter species.
 Now, let <b>w</b>(t) and <b>w</b>(0) be the column matrices representing the final and initial concentration of all species involved, respectively.
-Then, the final concentrations can be easily evaluated via the exponentiation of matrix A,
+Then, the final concentrations can be easily evaluated via,
 </div>

+\
 <img src="https://latex.codecogs.com/svg.latex?\mathbf{w}(t)&space;=&space;\mathbf{A}^{t/\Delta&space;t}&space;\mathbf{w}(0)" title="w(t) = \mathbf{A}^{t/\Delta t} w(0)" />

+It is important to remark that the matrix power in the above equation can be evaluated efficiently using the binary decomposition method.
+Thanks to NumPy, the method is implemented in ```numpy.linalg.matrix_power(a,n)```.
+For non-python users, the matrix power algorithm can be found <a href="https://github.com/numpy/numpy/blob/v1.21.0/numpy/linalg/linalg.py#L553-L666" target=_blank>here</a>.

 ## Some Python Examples